 In addition to the two former ABA employees, the two other individual plaintiffs in this lawsuit also have had their loan payments restored.
 This includes Kate Voigt, an employee of the American Immigration Lawyers Association, and Jamie Rudert, a former employee of Vietnam Veterans of America.
 Notably, in Judge Kelly’s February ruling, Mr. Rudert was initially not granted the same relief as the other plaintiffs in the case.
 The Department’s recent restoration of Mr. Rudert’s loan payment credits reflects its admission that, as with the other plaintiffs, its revocation of his credits and PSLF eligibility was erroneous.

 The PSLF program, enacted in 2007 and signed into law by President George W. Bush, provides incentives for graduates to pursue full-time public service careers.
 It provides a mechanism to forgive student loan debt balances for borrowers who make timely loan payments for 10 years while working full-time in public service jobs.
 The program broadly defines public service jobs as those providing “public interest law services,” “public education,” “public service for individuals with disabilities,” and “public service for the elderly,” among a variety of other categories.

 The case is titled American Bar Association v.
 United States Department of Education, case number 1:16-cv-02476 in U.S. District Court for the District of Columbia.
 The lawsuit can be downloaded here.

-Led by Mr. Park, the Ropes & Gray team on the matter also includes litigation associates John Dey, Adam Safadi, and Alexandra Kandalaft.
+Led by Mr. Park, the Ropes & Gray team on the matter also includes litigation associate Adam Safadi.